floehopper/eu-elections-2019/brexit-policies-of-uk-political-parties.md

+---
-# Brexit policies of UK political parties
+title: Brexit policies of UK political parties
+---

 I've included the most succinct summary of each party's Brexit policy I could find on their website.